Since the first slice of earned media was achieved, press releases have been the bread and butter of PR.

 Therefore, startups often need to be creative with their PR and not just rely on press releases for media coverage.
 This could include:

-A well-constructed press release has its time and place.
+A well-written press release has its time and place.
 However, you shouldn’t limit your PR efforts to just this – especially during those periods when you have nothing newsworthy to announce.

 One thing this section indicates is that the game has changed and your PR efforts need to reflect that.

-Although, there are definitely still some advantages to using this seasoned-pro in your marketing strategy:
+Although, there are definitely still some advantages to using this seasoned-pro in your marketing strategy in 2020.

 Press releases have been around for a long time for one simple reason: anyone can write one.